A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 We will also use the following result due to Francoeur.

 \begin{thm}[Francoeur] If $G\le \aut(T)$ is a finitely generated branch group, all normal subgroups of $G$ are finitely generated.
-As a consequence, for every $v\in T$ the group $\rist_G(v)'$ is finitely generated. \end{thm} \begin{proof} The fact the normal subgroups are finitely generated is proven in \cite{Fra-append}.
+As a consequence, for every $v\in T$ the group $\rist_G(v)'$ is finitely generated. \end{thm}

+\begin{proof} The fact that the normal subgroups are finitely generated is proven in \cite{Fra-append}.
 In particular for every level $n$ the group $ \rist_G(n)'=\prod_{v\in \L(n)} \rist_G(v)'$ is finitely generated, and it follows that all the groups $\rist_G(v)'$ must be finitely generated as well. \qedhere \end{proof}